RaymoZou/project-a-week/Week 29 - OpenGL Cube/README.md

 # Week 29 of Paw - OpenGL Cube

-My second attempt at rendering a cube with modern OpenGL.
+My second attempt at rendering a cube with OpenGL version 3.3.

+## Installation (Arch Linux):
+1. Install dependencies with `sudo pacman -Syu sdl2 glew`.
+2. Compile using `make`.
+3. Run with `./main.exe`.